xapple/ld12/README.md

 # `ld12` version 1.0.1

 Automated analysis and visualization generation of the LD12 genomes and the freshwater genomes comparision for the "Tuning fresh" paper.
+Written by [Lucas Sinclair](http://envonautics.com/#lucas).

 ### Publication
 The published paper for which this pipeline was made can be found here: